zenvin-dev/UnitySettingsFramework/README.md

 Deserializing Settings starts with a call to `SettingsAsset.DeserializeSettings`.
 This method needs to be passed an `ISerializer<T>` instance. \
 That instance then has to provide a collection of all saved [`GUID`s](#20-guid), along with their associated data in the form of an instance of `T`, via `ISerializer<T>.GetSerializedData()`. \
 Subsequently, that collection will be iterated and any Setting whose GUID was found in the data and that implements a fitting `ISerializable<T>` will receive the respective data to read from.
 This again means that **any Settings that do not implement `ISerializable` of the required type will be ignored during the deserialization process.** \
-Just with serialization, the specific way of deserialization will have to be implemented by the consumer, using `ISerializable<T>.OnDeserialize`.
+Just with serialization, the specific way of deserialization will have to be implemented by the consumer, using `ISerializable<T>.OnDeserialize`. \
+\
+**Important** \
+Due to the generic nature of the deserialization process, Settings' values cannot automatically be assigned to the loaded data.
+This means that calling `SettingBase<T>.SetValue` manually is required at the end of the `ISerializable<T>.OnDeserialize` method, if that method is supposed to fulfil its function. \
+The Framework will however automatically call `ApplyValue` on each deserialized Setting.

 ### Hooking into the Serialization/Deserialization process
 Sometimes, the serialized or deserialized data might need to be processed, such as loading data from a file before deserialization, or writing it to a file after serialization. \